Home

 Price £41.67 + vat

 In 1986 Leitz re branded itself as Leica a name formed from the first three letters of its founder (Leitz ) and the first two of the word camera for which it was also renown.
-This Laborlux 12 is one of the most popular Leitz microscopes.
+This Laborlux S is one of the most popular of the Leitz microscopes.
 There would be few pathology laboratories throughout Europe that would not have used these models as their standard workhorse as they combined a sturdy built quality with excellent optics.
-This good example has a binocular head with periplan x10 eyepieces suitable for those preferring to keep the glasses on.
-Original Leitz objectives in very good condition x10 EF (0.25), x40 EF (0.65) and x100 EF oil immersion (1.25).
-The x4 and x25 are parfocal new plan objectives to replace existing objectives that did not still meet the standard required.
+This good example is all original and has a binocular head with periplan x10 eyepieces suitable for those preferring to keep the glasses on.
+Original Leitz objectives in very good condition and with good numerical apertures where it matters. x4 EF (0.12), x10 Fluotar (0.30), x20 EF (0.50), NPL Fluotar x40 (0.70) and EF x100 (1.25).
 Coaxial low position coarse and fine focus controls.
 Kohler illumination with a 6v 20 watt lamp in an external light box.
-Stage surface, apart from a small scuff area caused by slide being repeatedly added to and removed, and body work in very good condition for its age.
+Stage surface, apart from a very small scuff area caused by slides being repeatedly added to and removed, The body work is in very good condition for its age.
 A very good buy.
+Highly recommended a fine looking microscope

 Leitz Parallax Photography System